What is Cryptocurrency and How Can You Buy it?

 At IRA Financial Group, we have helped over a thousand clients invest in cryptocurrencies just in the last year.
 For more information on cryptocurrencies, find our published articles on Forbes.

-Our Private Key Self-Directed IRA LLC solution will allow you to have total control over your cryptos through an exchance, like Coinbase, or a digital or hard wallet that you hold and control.
+Our Private Key Self-Directed IRA LLC solution will allow you to have total control over your cryptos through an exchange, like Coinbase, or a digital or hard wallet that you hold and control.
 As manager of the LLC, you have total control over your crypto wallet.
 You can also be the sole person in control of the wallet’s private key.
-Some IRA custodians require that you use their brokers to buy and sell your cryptos and they arrange for the safekeeping of the cryptocurrencies, including holding the private key and the cryptocurrencies themselves.

-Note: Whatever platform you decide to use if investing retirement funds into cryptocurrencies, it is vital that Investors understand the financial risks.
-Cryptocurrency IRA investors must have the financial stability to bear the risks of such an investment, and its potential total loss.
+Note: Whatever platform you decide to use, it is vital that Investors understand the financial risks.
+Bitcoin IRA investors must have the financial stability to bear the risks of such an investment, and its potential total loss.
 We always advise that you proceed with caution and do your research.

 Did you know?